apecloud/kubeblocks/docs/user_docs/cli/kbcli_bench_pgbench.md

 ### Options

 ```
       --clients ints          The number of clients to use for pgbench (default [1])
       --cluster string        the cluster of database
       --database string       database name
       --driver string         the driver of database
       --duration int          The seconds to run pgbench for (default 60)
   -h, --help                  help for pgbench
       --host string           the host of database
       --password string       the password of database
       --port int              the port of database
       --scale int             The scale factor to use for pgbench (default 1)
       --select                Run pgbench with select only
       --threads int           The number of threads to use for pgbench (default 1)
+      --tolerations strings   Tolerations for benchmark, such as '"dev=true:NoSchedule,large=true:NoSchedule"'
       --transactions int      The number of transactions to run for pgbench
       --user string           the user of database
 ```

 ### Options inherited from parent commands